vshis/iq-digits-solver/readme.md

 Following 810 actions are possible:

-- Place digit, given digit, location and orientation.
+- Place digit (given digit, location and orientation).
     - Here, there are 20 board locations, 4 digit orientations and 10 digits.
     - Therefore, we have 20 * 4 * 10 = 800 different actions.
     - Note that some of these actions will not be useful in practice (like trying to place a digit over another digit).
-- Remove digit from board, given digit.
+- Remove digit from board (given digit).
     - Here, there are 10 different digits that can be on the board.
     - So 10 different actions.
 - In total there are 810 possible actions.